MaxBoddax/CarbuGauge/README.md

 05/28/2023 Not yet working , actually only I2C comunication between fpga and adc converter is working
            next step implements reading from all 4 channel.

-05/30/2023 Added led bars driver and 4 channel adc reader , everything need to be tested in multisim
+05/30/2023 Added led bars driver and 4 channel adc reader , everything need to be tested in Modelsim
            don't think actually its fully working for sure need modification especially in clocks things and internal connections.